 “Good lord, I didn’t realize it was so big,” Ella says.

 I nod.
 “Seven bedrooms.
 Three sitting rooms.
 A library.”

 “Fair point, but I’m working on that,” I say.

 “How far have you gotten with the reno?”
 Ella asks.

 “I hope to never have to do that again,” I say, rubbing a hand over my face.
-“Once that debacle was over, I had to get the barn squared away.
+“Once that nightmare was over, I had to get the barn squared away.
 That’s where I’m storing most of the renovation supplies, so I needed it to be temperature controlled.
 The basement is done, the kitchen is getting there, and the study is right behind it.
 I got all of the fireplaces cleaned and working before the first snowfall, so that’s good, too, and added a pellet stove in the basement to replace the ancient boiler.
-A lot of the electric had to be rerun to replace the old knob and tube wiring, and the plumber isn’t in for a few more days, hence the lack of drywall.
+Some of the electric had to be rerun to replace the remaining knob and tube wiring, and the plumber isn’t in for a few more days, hence the lack of drywall.
 Or more than one functioning toilet.
-While I’m waiting, I’ve been stripping the hardwood floors, which are in surprisingly good shape considering they’re a few hundred years old.
-Tomorrow, I start staining them.”
+While I’m waiting, I’ve been stripping the hardwood floors, which are in really good shape considering they’re a few hundred years old.”

 Ella looks stunned.
 “How long ago did you move in?”

 “Damn, that’s -” she glances at Jack, then seems to reconsider how to finish the sentence, likely because her original thought had something to do with who I am and how long I’ve already managed to hide out here.
 “That’s a really respectable amount of work to get done in that time,” she says instead.

 “Thanks.
 My dad owns a contracting company back in Hawaii.
 I spent every summer until I moved off the island doing this stuff.
 It’s basically second nature at this point.”